 a - In these cases, the energy value of the triplet level is given according to the spectra published in the article using the tangent method; the energy value proposed in the original article is given in parentheses.

 b - Given for [LnQ3(solv)n] complexes.

-c - This number can be underestimated by determining the triplet by the maximum in the emission spectrum, but spectral data for recalculation are not available. (where is “c” in the table body?)

-d - See Fig. NN for X1, X2 and X3 substituents.
+c – The molecular structures of the proligands are depicted in scheme 1.